 We should all be eating bugs.
 Seriously.

-First off, humans have already been practicing entomophagy – that is, eating bugs – for tens of thousands of years.
+Humans have already been practicing entomophagy – that is, eating bugs – for tens of thousands of years.
 Today, people in 80% of the world’s countries regularly eat bugs by choice (The Guardian).
-In 2005 there were at least two billion people worldwide – over a quarter of the world’s population from Latin America to Africa to Asia – eatings bugs (FAO).
+In 2005, there were at least two billion people worldwide – over a quarter of the world’s population from Latin America to Africa to Asia – eatings bugs (FAO).

 They eat bugs and they like it.
-They eat bugs because they are tasty, nutritious, cheap, and easy to come by.
+They eat bugs because they are tasty, nutritious (packed with protein and often Omega-3 acids), cheap, and easy to come by.

 An emerging answer to climate change

-Meat is a BIG time contributor to our greenhouse gas (GHG) emissions.
+Meat production is a significant contributor to our greenhouse gas (GHG) emissions.
 Grazing for animal production takes up 26% of Earth’s ice-free land.
 One-third of the land used for crops goes to feeding animals.
 Livestock produces a whopping 18% of global GHG emissions – more than all forms of transportation, including cars and planes, combined (Australian Geographic).